Register Interest

 A Day in the Life - Detective Rotation

-Arrival and Briefing
+Arrival and briefing

-Supporting the Investigation
+Supporting the investigation

-The Senior Investigating Officer (SIO) tasked us to go to the incident location and identify any lines of enquiry that will support the investigation, including locating the suspect’s phone and potential drugs at the scene.
+The Senior Investigating Officer (SIO) tasks us to go to the incident location and identify any lines of enquiry that will support the investigation, including locating the suspect’s phone and potential drugs at the scene.

 Witness accounts

-CCTV Trawl
+CCTV trawl

 Locating potential evidence